FGA Notes @11G

 256. Oracle Database stores the policy in the data dictionary table, but

-schema.After you create the fine-grained audit policy, it does not reside in any specific schema, although the definition for the policy is stored in the
+you can create the policy on any table or view that is not in the SYS schema.After you create the fine-grained audit policy, it does not reside in any specific schema, although the definition for the policy is stored in the

-data dictionary table.You cannot modify a fine-grained audit policy after you have created it.
+SYS.FGA$ data dictionary table.You cannot modify a fine-grained audit policy after you have created it.
 If you need to modify the policy, drop it and then recreate it.

 DBMS_FGA.ADD_POLICY( object_schema VARCHAR2, object_name VARCHAR2, policy_name VARCHAR2, audit_condition VARCHAR2, audit_column VARCHAR2, handler_schema VARCHAR2, handler_module VARCHAR2, enable BOOLEAN, statement_types VARCHAR2, audit_trail BINARY_INTEGER IN DEFAULT, audit_column_opts BINARY_INTEGER IN DEFAULT);